 Melanie teaches undergraduates, postgraduates and speciality trainees and is also an examiner for the University of Sheffield.

 Alister was appointed to the board in 2011.
 He is the chairman of the operational risk and reputation committee and a member of the audit committee.
-He is a dental practice adviser for the Yorkshire and Humber Area Team of NHS England and has worked in general dental practice since 1987.
-He has been a clinical support manager for IDH Mydentist in the North East region, a past treasurer of the North Lincolnshire Local Dental Committee and dental practice adviser for Doncaster and North Lincolnshire Primary Care Trusts.
+He has worked in general dental practice since 1987 and was previously a dental practice adviser for the Yorkshire and Humber Area Team of NHS England, a clinical support manager for IDH Mydentist in the North East region, a past treasurer of the North Lincolnshire Local Dental Committee and dental practice adviser for Doncaster and North Lincolnshire Primary Care Trusts.
 He has also been a clinical assistant in orthodontics and a vocational trainer.

 Huw was appointed to the board in 2014.
-He was appointed to the operational risk and reputation committee and as chairman of the remuneration committee in February 2016.
-He has been in general dental practice since 1981 in North West Kent.
-He worked for over twenty five years in Dental Foundation Training, as a Vocational Training Adviser, Training Programme Director and an Associate Dean for Health Education England.
-Since 1996 he has been a dental adviser for the NHS and is currently Senior Dental Adviser for NHS England South East.
-He has been a member of the Kent Local Dental Committee since 1988, being treasurer for over twenty years.
+He was appointed to the operational risk and reputation committee and as Chairman of the remuneration committee in February 2016.
+Huw started in general dental practice in 1981 as an associate and was a partner of a family dental practice in North West Kent for over thirty years.
+Since 1996 he has been a dental adviser for the NHS and is currently senior dental clinical adviser for NHS England South East.
+Huw has worked for over twenty five years in Dental Foundation Training, as a Vocational Training Adviser, Training Programme Director and an Associate Dean for Health Education England.
+He has also been a member of the Kent Local Dental Committee since 1988, being treasurer for over twenty five years.

 Investment and capital management committee